anunda-nyagami/importing-data-in-python/README.md

 ## Accessing HDF5 Files 🗄️

-HDF5 (Hierarchical Data Format version 5) is a file format designed to store large amounts of data.
+HDF5 (Hierarchical Data Format version 5) is a file format that stores large amounts of data.
 The `h5py` library is commonly used for working with HDF5 files.
 It provides an easy way to navigate and manipulate complex hierarchical data. 🗄️

 ## SQL Database 📚